-Scorpius tried to look polite, rather than frowning suspiciously.
+Scorpius tried to look polite.
 ‘Yeah, Al’s great.
 If he needs me, I’m there.’

 ‘Good.’
-He made the most of the interruption that was flicking his wand to Levitate the trunk up onto the train.
+Harry made the most of the interruption that was Levitating the trunk up onto the train.
 ‘And we’re grateful.
 So if there’s something you need, Scorpius, anything at all, you let me know, okay?’

-It was with unguarded suspicion that Scorpius now looked at Mister Potter.
+It was with unguarded suspicion that Scorpius now looked at him.
 ‘What do you think I’m going to need?’

 ‘I don’t know.’
-He, too, seemed cautious, but was by now looking rather more earnest.
-‘But I know what it’s like to not have family to see you off on the train.’
+Harry looked more earnest.
+‘But I know what it’s like to not have family see you off on the train.’

-Mister Potter looked like he was going to say more, but instead hopped off onto the platform.
-‘Then I’ll wish you a good year, Scorpius,’ he said, and lifted a hand in farewell as the train began to pull away.
+Harry looked like he was going to say more, but instead hopped onto the platform.
+‘Then I’ll wish you a good year, Scorpius,’ he said, and waved as the train pulled away.

 It would prove, in fact, impossible.
-Most were full to the brim with laughing groups of reunited friends, but it was another two carriages before Scorpius found anyone he was inclined to so much as give the time of day.
+Most were full to the brim with laughing groups of reunited friends, but it was another two carriages before Scorpius found anyone he was inclined to give the time of day.

 ‘I trained a whole bunch.
 Got my Dad to take me out on the moors; we did some great flying!’

 ‘Is that so?
 So I’d better see you at the tryouts in a few weeks, huh?’
-Scorpius punched him lightly, jovially on the arm.
+Scorpius punched him on the arm.
 ‘Otherwise we’re going to be flying without a Seeker.’

 ‘It might just be.
 The Captain’s a friend of mine, see.’
 Scorpius winked.

-Dark eyes behind horn-rimmed glasses locked themselves on Scorpius and smoldered with quiet indignation at being torn from the latest copy of Alchemist’s Monthly.
-‘Are you going to play your infernal music?’
+Dark eyes behind horn-rimmed glasses locked on Scorpius and smoldered with indignation at the distraction from the latest copy of Alchemist’s Monthly.
+‘Will you play your awful music?’

-‘Are you going to try to talk to me about what you’re reading?’
+‘Will you talk to me about what you’re reading?’

-Jones inclined his head and removed his feet from the bench opposite.
-Heart sinking, Scorpius let himself in, hauling his trunk into the luggage rack and sadly putting his guitar up there beside it.
+Jones inclined his head.
+Heart sinking, Scorpius hauled his trunk onto the luggage rack and sadly put his guitar up there beside it.
 Normally he’d have played a little to make the trip go faster; it usually got someone’s attention and playing at home was more about annoying his father than about relaxing with music.
-It was the kind of thing he associated with the trip back to Hogwarts, and he would be sad to miss it.
+It was the kind of thing he associated with the journey back to Hogwarts, and he would be sad to miss it.

 He missed Albus more.

-Methuselah Jones lowered his magazine slowly, disapprovingly.
+Methuselah Jones lowered his magazine slowly.
 ‘Charms.
 Transfiguration.
 Potions.
 Herbology.
 Ancient Runes.
 Arithmancy.’
-He rattled them off quickly - though he always spoke quickly - as if he wanted the discussion over and done with.
+He rattled them off in his usual fashion, like he wanted discussion over and done with.

-‘There is nothing in that course which is not covered in theory and in essentials by Charms and Transfiguration,’ said Jones.
-‘Applying one’s self to any other form of magic and perfecting one’s mental discipline and precise wandwork should transfer to sufficient strength in magical conflict should such a dangerous occasion arise.
-Not to mention that the course is entirely unnecessary with sightings of Dark Wizards or Dark Beings at a record low.’
+‘Nothing in that course not covered in theory and essentials by Charms and Transfiguration,’ said Jones.
+‘Expertise in other forms of magic, mental discipline, and precise wandwork transfers to sufficient strength in conflict should such arise.
+Sightings of Dark Wizards or Beings at record low anyway.’

 ‘You got hammered on the practical, huh?’

 ‘Irrelevant.’
-Jones jerked the magazine up peevishly.
-‘My marks were still top of the year in every OWL subject, including Defence Against the Dark Arts.’
+Jones jerked the magazine up.
+‘Still top of the year in all OWLs, including Defence.’

 That was why he tolerated Jones, Scorpius remembered.
 He had consistently driven Rose Weasley into second place across the academic tables for the past five years.
-The only times she had ever beaten him were in various practical tests, most especially in Defence, and Scorpius had laughed so hard he’d thought he’d rupture something when Albus had then gone on to beat them both in such practical exams.
+The only times she’d beaten him were practical tests, especially Defence, and Scorpius had laughed so hard he’d thought he’d rupture something when Albus beat them both in that OWL.

 ‘You’re not going to be followed in here by girls, are you?’
 Jones asked him suspiciously.